 Charitable Contributions in Memory of the Deceased

 If you're unsure what type of gift to send, a unique sympathy gift to the family in mourning is a charitable contribution.
-A rule of thumb is to avoid any organization with political agendas or practices that could be construed as controversial (for example, if the deceased was Catholic, a contribution to Planned Parenthood might be considered offensive).
+A rule of thumb is to avoid any organization with political agendas or practices that could be construed as controversial.
 That said, if you know of such an organization the deceased was involved with, that might be viewed as a considerate gesture.
 The family may also suggest a charity to donate to in lieu of sending flowers or food.

 If you don't know an organization with a connection to the deceased or the family didn't specify one, choose an organization that reflects the interests of the deceased.
 Was he/she an avid reader?
 Donate to the local library.
-Was he/she a lover of the arts?
-Make a contribution to a local theater group in his/her name.
+Were they a lover of the arts?
+Make a contribution to a local theater group in their name.
 Was he/she a proponent of women's right?
 Donate to the National Organization for Women or a similar group.
 Did he/she cherish the environment?
 Make a donation in memoriam to The Sierra Club or Greenpeace.
-Or plant a tree in his/her name.
+Or plant a tree in their name.
 Did he/she have a soft spot for children?
 Make an ongoing contribution to an orphanage or children's hospital.
 The options are endless.

 Was the deceased a person of faith?
 If so, a contribution made to his/her place of worship would be a most appropriate gift.
 The donation could be a monetary one, or in the form of something more concrete, such as a refurbished pew, new prayer books, etc.